European International School Ho Chi Minh City: Language of instruction

 English is the language of instruction throughout the school.
 However, a wide range of global language exposure is offered, such as German, French, Spanish, Korean and Vietnamese.

 After-school activities

 EIS offers a diverse programme of after-school activities (currently most included in the tuition fee) for all students from Early Years to Grade 12.
 Students are given space and time to develop their artistic talents, social competencies, physical endurance and skills, as well as having fun in a supervised and supportive environment.

-School network

-EIS belongs to the Inspired Education Group, a global education group with over 60 schools around the world.